-Eventually, tooth transplants became the norm until the 18th century.
+Eventually, tooth transplants became the norm around the 18th century.
 The human teeth used ranged from people who sold their teeth to that of cadavers.
 And in the absence of human teeth, animal teeth would be used instead.
 This was, however, as hygienic or as safe as you’d think it to be.
 People with tooth implants were prone to diseases, which sometimes proved fatal.
 Dentists, as the history and evolution of dental implants show, looked to other means to replace their patients’ missing teeth.

-Dental implants as we know it
+Dental Implants as We Know it

 How, then, did we get from bamboo pegs to the dental implants that we know now?
 According to the history and evolution of dental implants, it started with metal posts.
-At the time, dentists in the 18th to 19th century experimented with metal alloy posts, which would be inserted into the jawbone.
+At the time, dentists in the 18th to 19th century experimented with metal alloy posts, which they would insert into the jawbone.
 However, none of the metals were compatible with the jawbone, so they did not hold for long.

 One physician, however, found that titanium can successfully integrate with the bone.
 Per-Ingvar Brånemark successfully implanted a titanium implant in a human, changing the dental landscape as we know it.

 Until now, titanium is the number one option among the types of dental implant materials.
 And no longer do you have to slog through someone hammering in a tooth replacement into your jawbone.
 Anesthesia and a better dental implant procedure make the experience less traumatizing.
-So while getting an implant is nerve-wracking, it only takes a quick look through the history and evolution of dental implants to realize it isn’t too bad.
+So, while getting an implant is nerve-wracking, it only takes a quick look through the history and evolution of dental implants to realize it isn’t too bad.